 For more information on our current research, see the page detailing our research areas.

-4 March 2014 — Jiang Liu is defending his doctoral thesis "Light-Emitting Electrochemical Transistors" on Friday March 21 at 10.15 in K2, Kåkenhus, LiU Norrköping
+7 May 2014 — Kristin Persson is defending her doctoral thesis "Electronic Control of Cell Cultures Using Conjugated Polymer Surfaces" on Friday May 23 at 10.15 in K2, Kåkenhus, LiU Norrköping